CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/config.md

 ## netq config add agent wjh-drop-filter

 Filters the WJH events at the NetQ Agent before the NetQ system processes them.
 NetQ performs the filtering on a drop-type basis.
-You can filter the drop type further by specifying one or more drop reasons or severities.
-This command only applies to NVIDIA Spectrum switches.
+You can filter the drop type further by specifying one or more drop reasons, severities, or source/destination IP addresses.
+You must restart the agent after applying a filter with the `netq config restart agent` command.

+WJH commands are only supported by NVIDIA Spectrum switches.

 ### Syntax